kiquetal/k3s-on-ser8-scratch/ansible/README.md

-# Ansible Setup for K3s and Docker on Ser8
+# Ansible Setup for K3s and Docker on Ser8 with Omakub OS

-This directory contains Ansible playbooks and roles for setting up K3s and Docker on your Ser8 device.
+This directory contains Ansible playbooks and roles for setting up K3s and Docker on your Ser8 device running Omakub OS.
 The setup allows for remote Docker usage from IntelliJ IDEA.

 ## Directory Structure